AxeloLabs/AxeloLabs/README.md

 # WELCOME! 👋

 I'm Axelo.
-A passionate webdeveloper.
+A passionate web developer.
 <br>
 I have a web agency and I build websites for different business.
 <br>